Prosperity Ahead — Or Not?

-Economist Todd Buchholz “lights up economics with a wickedly sparkling wit,” says the Associated Press.
+Economist Todd Buchholz “lights up economics with a wickedly sparkling wit,” says the Associated Press and has been called “renowned” by the People’s Daily of China.
 The former White House senior economic advisor, Tiger hedge fund managing director and best-selling author has jousted with such personalities as James Carville and Ben Stein.
 His lively and informative speaking engagements have earned him a place in Successful Meetings Magazine’s “21 Top Speakers for the 21st Century, and his best-selling books on economics and financial markets have been widely translated and are taught in universities worldwide.

 Before joining Tiger in 1996, Buchholz was President of the G7 Group, Inc, an international consulting firm whose clientele included many of the top securities firms, investment banks and money managers in New York, London, and Tokyo, including Goldman Sachs and Morgan Stanley.
 His commentaries were closely read by officials at the Federal Reserve, Bundesbank and Bank of England.
 From 1989 to 1992 he served at the White House as a Director for Economic Policy.
 Buchholz won the Allyn Young Teaching Prize at Harvard and holds advanced degrees in economics and law from Cambridge and Harvard.
 He was a fellow at Cambridge University in 2009, holds several engineering and design patents and is a co-producer of the Broadway smash “Jersey Boys.”